dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

 canonical_url: https://docs.tigera.io/v2.3/usage/policy/secure-metrics
 ---

-## About securing access to {{site.prodname}}'s metrics endpoints
+## About securing access to {{site.tseeprodname}}'s metrics endpoints

 When using {{ site.prodname }} with Prometheus metrics enabled, we recommend using network policy to limit access to {{ site.prodname }}'s metrics endpoints.

 ## Prerequisites

-- {{site.prodname}} is installed with Prometheus metrics reporting enabled.
+- {{site.tseeprodname}} is installed with Prometheus metrics reporting enabled.
 - `calicoctl` is [installed in your PATH and configured to access the data store](../calicoctl/install).

 ## Choosing an approach

-This guide provides two example workflows for creating network policies to limit access to {{site.prodname}}'s Prometheus metrics.
+This guide provides two example workflows for creating network policies to limit access to {{site.tseeprodname}}'s Prometheus metrics.
 Choosing an approach depends on your requirements.

 - [Using a blacklist approach](#using-a-blacklist-approach)

   This approach allows all traffic to your hosts by default, but lets you limit access to specific ports using
-  {{site.prodname}} policy.
+  {{site.tseeprodname}} policy.
 This approach allows you to restrict access to access to specific ports, while leaving other host traffic unaffected.

 - [Using a whitelist approach](#using-a-whitelist-approach)